Learning and Development

 5. Problem-solving – Managers and employees receive training on how to better solve problems, for example, by learning how to brainstorm or use the scientific method.

-6. Stress management – Employees get formal training on how to better manage stress, for example, by learning to identify and reduce stressors in their life or practising relaxation techniques.
+6. Stress management – Employees get formal training on how to better manage stress, for example, by learning to identify and reduce stressors in their life or practicing relaxation techniques.

 7. Team-building – Managers or leaders get coaching on how to better build and lead a team, for example, by learning how to delegate tasks or give feedback.